 This facility is located inside the Children’s Cancer Hospital.
 It offers a lounge, waiting area, dining area, fully stocked kitchen and two private bedrooms with a shared bath.
 Reservations can be set up through the Hospital Welcome Desk.
 The manager also can give visitors access to a bedroom for a rest during daytime hours.
 This Ronald McDonald House location is designed only for short stays.
 A larger stand-alone facility in the Texas Medical Center is available for long-term visits.

-Kim's Place is a lounge just for teens and young adults.
+The recently renovated Kim's Place is a lounge just for teens and young adults.
 It is named in honor of Kim Perrot, a guard for the four-time WNBA champion Houston Comets who died of lung cancer in 1999 at age 32.

 Location: Main Building, 2nd floor, near The Park (room B2.4309)